On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Greenkhorn

-Both the Sinkhorn and Greenkhorn procedures are coordinate descent algorithms for the dual regularized OT problem in Eq.~\eqref{prob:dualregOT}.
-Comparing with the Sinkhorn algorithm, which performs alternating updates of \textit{all} rows and columns, the Greenkhorn algorithm updates a \textit{single} row or column at each step.
-Thus, the Greenkhorn algorithm updates only $\bigO(n)$ entries per iteration, rather than $\bigO(n^2)$.
-After $r(e^{-\eta^{-1}C})$ and $c(e^{-\eta^{-1}C})$ are computed once at the beginning of the algorithm, the Greenkhorn algorithm can be easily implemented such that each iteration runs in only $\bigO(n)$ arithmetic operations~\citep{Altschuler-2017-Near}.
+Comparing to the scheme of Sinkhorn that consists in the updates of \textit{all} rows and columns, Algorithm~\ref{Algorithm:GK} updates only \textit{one} row or column at each step.
+As such, Algorithm~\ref{Algorithm:GK} updates only $\bigO(n)$ entries per iteration rather than $\bigO(n^2)$ in Sinkhorn.
+It is also worth mentioning that Algorithm~\ref{Algorithm:GK} can be implemented such that each iteration runs in only $\bigO(n)$ arithmetic operations~\citep{Altschuler-2017-Near}.

-Despite per-iteration cheap computational cost, it is difficult to quantify the per-iteration progress of the Greenkhorn algorithm and the proof techniques~\citep{Dvurechensky-2018-Computational} are not applicable to the Greenkhorn algorithm.
-We thus explore a different strategy which will be elaborated in the sequel.
+Despite cheap per-iteration computational cost, it is difficult to quantify the per-iteration progress of Algorithm~\ref{Algorithm:GK} and the proof techniques for Sinkhorn in~\citet{Dvurechensky-2018-Computational} are not applicable here.
+This motivates us to investigate another proof strategy which will be elaborated in the sequel.